vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Nr.-Nrsimha or Narasimha-purana.
 India Reports.

-P.-Padma-purāna.
+P.-Padma-purāṇa.
 B. --Brahmapurāṇa.

 Pargiter.-Translation of Markandeya Bar.
-S.-Bārhaspatya-sutra edited by purāna with notes.
+S.-Bārhaspatya-sutra edited by purāṇa with notes.

 Dr. F. W. Thomas,

 STORT Ptolemy-Mc Crindle's 'Ancient India'

-Ptolemy MC Bh.-Bhagavatapurāna.
+Ptolemy MC Bh.-Bhagavatapurāṇa.

 as described by Ptolemy with notes Bhav.-Bhavisyapurana.